timolson/cointrader/README.md

 Any file named `config.properties` will be loaded from the directory `src/main/java/com/cryptocoinpartners/module/`*myModuleName* using [Apache Commons Configuration](http://commons.apache.org/proper/commons-configuration/).
 It is then combined with any configuration from command-line, system properties, plus custom config from the module loader.
 The combined `Configuration` object is then passed to any Java `ModuleListener` subclasses found in the module package (see [Java])

 ## Java
-Any subclasses of `com.cryptocoinpartners.module.ModuleListenerBase` in the package `com.cryptocoinpartners.module.myModuleName` will be instantiated with the default constructor().
+Any subclasses of `org.cryptocoinpartners.module.ModuleListenerBase` in the package `org.cryptocoinpartners.module.myModuleName` will be instantiated with the default constructor().
 Then the `init(Esper e, Configuration c)` method will be called with the Esper it is attached to and the combined configuration as described in [Configuration].
-After the init method is called, any method which uses the `com.cryptocoinpartners.module.@When` annotation will be triggered for every Event row which triggers that `@When` clause, like this:
+After the init method is called, any method which uses the `org.cryptocoinpartners.module.@When` annotation will be triggered for every Event row which triggers that `@When` clause, like this:

 ```
 public class MyListener extends ModuleListener {